-What exactly does it mean to rekey a lock?
-Rekeying a lock means removing the existing pins and springs and replacing them with new ones.
+What exactly does it mean to rekey or replace a lock?
+Rekeying a lock means removing the existing pins and springs and replacing them with new key pins and springs.
 These pins and springs are replaced with different pins of different lengths for the key’s teeth to reach.
-Rekeying is typically the cost-effective decision here when compared to changing the entire lock.
+Rekeying is typically the cost-effective decision here when compared to changing door knobs and door locks.

-The process will require detaching the lock and bringing it to a locksmith where you’ll usually only need to pay for the labor (since you won’t need to buy new keys).
+The process will require detaching the lock and bringing it to a professional locksmith where you’ll usually only need to pay for the labor (since you won’t need to buy new keys).
 If you no longer have the key, the lock will need to be picked, which may end up being an additional fee.
 Determining how much the locksmith is going to charge you first is a good idea to make sure you aren’t spending just as much as if you got a whole new lock.
-This especially rings true if your lock isn’t a good quality one.
+This is especially true if you don’t have a quality lock.
 It may be the perfect opportunity to go out with the old and in with the new.